News | Jan 25, 2011

 Abuses of the “Executive” Employee Exemption to Overtime Coverage Continue to Flourish.
-What You Can do to Fight Back.
+What You Can Do to Fight Back.

-The Boss has found so many ways to violate federal and state overtime law that it’s not really possible to say which violation is most pervasive.
+The Boss has found so many ways to violate federal and state overtime laws that it’s not really possible to say which violation is most pervasive.
 In this edition of The Wage and Overtime Quarterly, however, we explore a violation that certainly ranks near the top of the list of overtime rip-offs: Misclassifying salaried employees as “executives” who are exempt from overtime coverage.

 This is an important topic for all you Trial Lawyers, advocates, and Winebrake Law Firm clients who receive this newsletter.
 Government investigators cannot possibly clean up America’s wasteland of wage and overtime violations.
 So it is up to Trial Lawyers and Workers to recognize workplace abuses and refer the abuses to lawyers who are dedicated to wage and overtime litigation.
 History has proven that lawsuits are the most effective way to vindicate the rights of American workers.